MatchdayGuide

 Pre-Match Bars Near San Siro

-Inter and AC Milan share San Siro, so the bars around the stadium serve both fanbases.
-That said, fans naturally gravitate toward their end of the ground.
-Baretto 1957 near Gates 0-1 (Curva Nord side) tends to draw more Inter supporters on matchdays.
-Italian pre-match culture is more relaxed than the British pub scene.
+Inter and AC Milan share San Siro, so the bars around the stadium serve both fanbases on non-derby days.
+That said, Inter fans naturally gravitate toward the Curva Nord (north) side.
+Baretto 1957 near Gates 0-1 tends to draw more Inter supporters.
+Important: On Derby della Madonnina days, stick to the Curva Nord side and avoid wearing colours in mixed areas before entering the ground.

 Baretto 1957 Milano